crackheadakira/magic-worldbuilding/Worldbuilding/Wars/War of the Lesser Beings.md

 The conflict arose as a result of increasing discrimination and systematic oppression directed towards magicians through the [Greater Jekoyv Area].
 In 29 KP, the policies were developed to include enslaving.
 As a reaction to this [Prietus the First] gathered an army of [magicians], largely made up of people from [Byut].
 This army became known as the [Holy Messengers].
 ## Battle of Kyam
 The **Battle of Kyam** occurred on the 112th day of 28 KP and lasted for only five days, ending with the surrender of [[Kyam]].
 The [Holy Messengers] victory in the **Battle of Kyam** cemented the fear of [magicians] among the nobles of the [Greater Jekoyv Area].
 The common folks support for the army increased after this battle due to [Prietus the First] sparing the ruler of Kyam --- an event referred to as the [First Pity] by scholars.
+During this battle there was a loss 10,000 Kyam soldiers, and 182 [Holy Messenger] soldiers.

+As an aftermath the nobles fortified their armies even more, drafting villagers and young males to build a larger capacity army.
+The result was an increase in 500,000 soldiers across the [Greater Jekoyv Area].